claywares/cogc-site/src/ch04-01-cost-saving.md

 ## WHY
 1. Control Over Operating Expenses
-   * Cloud's Pay-As-You-Go Model: While beneficial, it can lead to runaway costs if resources aren’t carefully managed.
+   * Cloud's Pay-As-You-Go Model: While beneficial, it can lead to runaway costs if resources aren't carefully managed.
    * Organizations save money by right-sizing instances, avoiding overprovisioning, and reducing underutilized resources.
 2. Improved Return on Investment (ROI)
    * Optimizing costs ensures businesses maximize the value gained from the money spent on cloud services.